1880 Scottish Cup final: Report

 Although Thornliebank was the holder of the Renfrewshire Cup, the match did not generate as much excitement as in previous years, as the result was considered a foregone conclusion; Queen's Park being "superior in all points to their opponents".
 Rain falling all day also spoilt the play and kept the crowd down to a few thousand; also many spectators watched from outside the ground to avoid paying "fancy prices" (1 shilling for admittance, 2 shillings for the grandstand).
 The ground cut up quickly in the rain, which ought to have been some help to the Model Villagers, who favoured a less scientific long ball style; however Queen's Park won the toss and played with the benefit of a strong breeze in the first half, and Queen's Park had the first chance, Cadden saving a "terrific shot" from Ker with his legs.
 The favourites kept up the pressure throughout the first half, occasional relief coming from long clearances by Wham, but the Thornliebank forwards "were unable to cope with the opposition", so could never retain possession for any meaningful time.

 The pressure told after 35 minutes, a Neill corner being scrimmaged over the line.
 After two more saves from Cadden, Queen's Park doubled its lead on the stroke of half-time, a "very hard shot" from Ker deflecting in off a defender, an appeal against an earlier foul not finding any sympathy from the officials.
 The second half repeated the pattern of the first, with Queen's putting pressure on that was only occasionally relieved; as the match went on, Thornliebank did begin to create more chances, but its two best efforts were spoilt by T. Brannan's erratic shooting.
-The game was put beyond doubt in the 88th minute, after Weir nodded a Richmond cross down to Spencer, who "sent it through the posts".
+The game was put beyond doubt in the 88th minute, after Weir nodded a Richmond cross down to Highet, who "sent it through the posts".